-As Australia’s capital of culture, Melbourne blends cutting-edge cafes and world-class restaurants with historic landmarks, such as the National Gallery of Victoria.
-From Lygon Street to St Kilda Road, book one of the best boutique hotels in Melbourne.
+As the Australian capital of culture, Melbourne blends cutting-edge cafes and world-class restaurants with historic landmarks, such as the National Gallery of Victoria.
+From Lygon Street to St Kilda Road, book one of the best boutique hotels for romantic getaways in Melbourne.

 No city in Australia can compete with the stylish swagger of the Victorian capital – just ask a fiercely proud Melburnian to confirm that.
 It’s no surprise that Melbourne has the most vibrant assortment of boutique hotels in the country.
 Cantilevered pools, rooftop camper vans and priceless artworks form only a few of these properties, which are every bit as bohemian as the city itself.
 On the hunt for a unique place to stay?
-Melbourne has a boutique hotel for you.
+Book a boutique hotel for your weekend in Melbourne.

 In the heart of leafy Parkville, this ultra-luxe pub with rooms sits in a restored 150-year-old building.
 When you’re not admiring its forest green-hued interiors, the seasonal, locally sourced and nose-to-tail dining ethos is the obvious draw here – the wood-fired broccoli steak and beer-battered blue grenadier is best chased down with a pint of craft beer.
-Upstairs, the light-filled rooms will appeal to minimalists with their shuttered windows and Leif amenities.
+Upstairs, the light-filled rooms at this unique hotel in Melbourne will appeal to minimalists with their shuttered windows and Leif amenities.

 Occupying an ultra-modern glass building, United Places Botanic Gardens’ 12 rooms radiate inner-city cool, with oak floors, polished concrete and luxe-leather furniture.
 Generous balconies make the most of the leafy surrounds, with views of the Royal Botanic Gardens in swanky South Yarra.
 The property also prides itself on collaborating with local artisans, with bespoke Szilvassy ceramics filling the kitchenette cupboards and whisky by Sullivans Cove Distillery populating the minibar.
 You’ll also receive a complimentary breakfast delivered to your room from the wood-fired ovens of Matilda 159 downstairs.

-More than 15,000km (9,321mi) separate the sands of Miami and the shores of St Kilda, but the soft pastel hues of this art deco hotel could have been lifted straight out of South Beach.
-The four-storey Prince Hotel has towered over Acland Street since 1936 and became a trendy boutique accommodation in the new millennium.
+More than 15,000km (9,321mi) separate the sands of Miami and the shores of St Kilda, but the soft pastel hues of this art deco property could have been lifted straight out of South Beach.
+The four-storey Prince Hotel – one of Melbourne’s best boutique hotels – has towered over Acland Street since 1936 and became a trendy boutique accommodation in the new millennium.
 Today, the building features green- and pink-hued rooms brimming with plush furniture, pendant lighting and white marble.
 The property’s spirit lives on in the Public Bar and live-music venue downstairs, while the bistro and spa are very contemporary additions.

 The Royce Hotel is an elegant five-star hotel, occupying a heritage-listed building that sold Rolls-Royce cars during the 1920s.
 This art deco hotel sparkles with historical grandeur – from the grand staircase and glitzy chandelier in the lobby to the Italian marble bathrooms in each of the 100 light-drenched rooms.
 It sits on St Kilda Road, close to the high-end shopping destinations of Toorak Road and Chapel Street.
 Foodies should make a beeline for The Amberoom, which serves lunch, dinner and cocktails, plus the award-winning Dish for breakfast – both of which are currently undergoing refurbishment.